spydir/spydir.github.io/about.md

 So, what does he do with this wild mix of skills?
 Everything, really!
 He's fixing up his jeep, crafting one-of-a-kind widgets for his D&D gang, working with AI to weave epic stories for Warhammer 40k campaigns, hand-making tools for the garden, designing baby toys, and tackling all sorts of off-the-wall, mind-bending projects.
 He's all about diving headfirst into tricky, unique problems (and trust me, he's no stranger to the school of hard knocks).
 But hey, that's how you learn, right?

+### External Press
+Some people I trust said it was important for me to put these links and references here, so.. here they are:

 ### Contact me

 [lee@sultgroup.com](mailto:lee@sultgroup.com)